 Is it forgetfulness, a "senior moment," or Alzheimer's disease (AD)?
 The following slides are designed to present some signs of Alzheimer's disease.
-About 1 in 3 people over the age of 65 that die have either Alzheimer's disease or another type of dementia.
-Over 5 million people in the U.S. currently have Alzheimer's disease.
+Approximately 1 in 3 people over the age of 65 who die have either Alzheimer's disease or another type of dementia.
+Over 5.8 million people in the U.S. currently have Alzheimer's disease.

 Mood swings, poor judgment, and changes in appearance (poor hygiene, wearing soiled clothing), and confusion about previously commonly-performed tasks are some of the behavior changes seen in Alzheimer's disease patients, especially as the disease progresses.

 If there are signs of Alzheimer's in a person, that person should be evaluated by their physician when symptoms first arise.
 The doctor can help distinguish Alzheimer's disease from other treatable health problems like thyroid problems or electrolyte imbalances that may cause similar symptoms.

 Diagnosis of Alzheimer's disease is based on clinical criteria; there is no definitive test currently available for Alzheimer's disease.
 Mental status tests can help evaluate the patient's mental and memory function.
 Other blood tests, brain scans (CT, MRI, PET, or SPECT), electroencephalograms (EEGs), and others are used to determine if there are other causes (metabolic, stroke, brain tumor) that could be the source of the Alzheimer's disease symptoms.

 Alzheimer's disease results in brain nerve cells dying; this cell loss throughout the brain is eventually visualized in brain scans as enlarged ventricles and smaller (shrinking) areas of brain tissue.
 The result is disrupted cellular communication that is evidenced by the person's decline in memory, speech, comprehension, and other changes.